gaf3/cnc-forge/Input.md

 ![link](/img/link.png)

-Or it can be an array of links, with the name to display even target to open in (defaults to _b;ank):
+Or it can be an array of links, with the name to display, even target to open in (defaults to _blank):

 ```yaml
 description: An example